FelixLeander/MikuFlasher/README.md

 <img src="https://github.com/user-attachments/assets/c6fea5b1-5531-466f-8b9c-a267fc3d219c" alt="twittter profile picture" width="100"/>

 ## Current state
-A camera app with different overlays.
+- Useses the camera feed.
+- Can take and show a picture (but not safe it).
+- Has multiple overlays (chanage by swiping)

-I am pausing this until...
-I feel like it.
+I am pausing this until... someones asks me to continue or i feel like it.